Nonlinear density waves on graphene electron fluids: Graphene hydrodynamic model

-in the long-wavelength limit.
-Thus, it is clear that the inclusion of odd viscosity and quantum potential terms does not impact the attenuation of the plasma waves but rather enhances the nonlinearity of the spectrum even in the limit when $\eta_s\ll1$.
+with $S=\sqrt{e^2d_0n_0/\varepsilon m^\star_0}$ being the plasmon group velocity and $\nu_{s,o}\equiv\eta_{s,o}/n_0m^\star_0$ the kinematic viscosity.
+Thus, it is clear that the inclusion of odd viscosity and quantum potential terms does not impact the attenuation of the plasma waves but rather enhances the nonlinearity of the spectrum even in the limit when $\nu_s\ll1$.
+The presence of this strong dispersion already hints for the possibility of solitonic solutions, as found in other quantum \cite{Ali2007} and relativistic plasmas \cite{Haas2015}, and as we show in what follows.